Were Irenaeus, Theodoret of Cyrus and Augustine anti-Eucharist?

-You make it sound that like the early Church unanimously agreed on the idea of transubstantiation, but this is simply not true, Hugh...
+You make it sound that like the early Church unanimously agreed on the idea of transubstantiation, but this is simply not true ...
 There was no general consensus regarding the Eucharist until the Fourth Lateran Council.

-And then he provides three quotes from Irenaeus, Theodoret of Cyrus and Augustine:
+And then the email provides three quotes from Irenaeus, Theodoret of Cyrus and Augustine

 Irenaeus: "For as the bread of the earth, receiving the invocation of God, is no longer common bread but Eucharist, consisting of two things, and earthly and an heavenly."

 This quote is completely consistent with Catholic teaching on Transubstantiation.
 Here's the entire quote: